Paradies tree

 The Roosevelt New Orleans, A Waldorf Astoria Hotel

-With bygone beau monde wiles, this historic hotel one block from the French Quarter opened in 1893.
-Soulfully effulgent and brimming with stories, The Roosevelt still boasts eye-catching Art Deco details that keep it within the realm of both timelessness and romantic fantasy.
+With its bygone beau monde wiles, this historic hotel is located a block from the French Quarter and has been operating since 1893.
+Soulful and brimming with stories, The Roosevelt still boasts eye-catching Art Deco details that keep it within the realm of both timelessness and romantic fantasy.
 Classically re-envisioned rooms pamper guests, while simply legendary common spaces delight.
 Case in point: Sazerac Bar, with its chandeliers and murals, where notorious governor Huey P. Long enjoyed his favorite cocktail, the Sazerac, invented behind the room’s polished wooden bar.

 Room to Book: Splurge on the 1,900-square-foot Presidential Suite, rife with city views, which can accommodate up to 75 people for soirees.